NAPWebProductionEditTeam/MagTool2/docs/user/credits/index.md

 ## Show/Hide

-To completely remove the credits from a page or to add credits to a page that does not have them, click the eye icon.
+To completely remove the credits from a page, or to add credits to a page that does not have them, click the eye icon.

 ## Edit Credits

-To edit the credits, first the credits must be displayed.
+To edit the credits, they must first be displayed.
 Either click on the "credits" button at the bottom-left or bottom-right of the page and then click on the content of the credits.
 Alternatively just press the "c" key to acheive the same result.

-At the top right of the magazine tool the content of the credits should be displayed
+At the righthand side of the magazine tool the content of the credits should be displayed.